 Include some green Bells of Ireland in your bouquets to add a little Irish flair to your florals.

 Join your two families with a joint crest that you debut at the wedding .

-This cute Chicago couple took part in the Irish tradition of "the after" by having an afterparty with their close friends and family at a pub the day after the wedding .
+Take part in the Irish tradition of "the after" by having an afterparty with your close friends and family at a pub the day after the wedding .

 The traditional Irish wedding cake is actually a fruitcake filled with nuts and dried fruit that's soaked in brandy or bourbon.
 According to the custom, the cake is served as wedding favors and the single female guests are supposed to put the cake under their pillow and hope for a man.
 If fruitcake isn't your thing, serve some Guinness-infused cupcakes instead!